makrai/notes/zarriess21-decoding-survey.md

   * in some domains, such as speech synthesis or machine translation, good quality can be reached by using techniques of knowledge distillation [49], probability density distillation [48], or iterative refinement [50]
-* some work on non-autoregressive or partially autoregressive models aims at going beyond the assumption that output needs to be produced in a fixed left-to-right generation order
+* some work on non-autoregressive or partially autoregressive models' aim: output does not need to be produced in a fixed left-to-right generation order
   * Gu+ [51] present a transformer that treats generation order as a latent variable in sequence generation
     * predict the next word and, based on the next word,